Black Lives Matter: Art as Allyship

 But with this realization comes the question of navigating my allyship.
 In the last week,

 I've seen countless debates about what is and is not right to be posting on social media right now.
 And for the most part, I agree with those who say that BLM content is just about all that's appropriate.
 However, I don't think this means we have to completely shut up about our projects, our art, or our businesses.
 Instead, we can choose to use these as tools to further support this movement.
-Now is not the time to maintain a division between art and politics or business and politics- because the truth is that this is becoming less and less of a politic matter.
+Now is not the time to maintain a division between art and politics or business and politics- because the truth is that this is becoming less and less of a political matter.
 Each day it is a simple question of life and death, of humanity and morality.
 Do you believe innocent lives deserve to be taken, or do you believe murderers must be held accountable?

 It's time for each of us to use our platforms to effect real change.
 Writers, lend your voice to those being silenced.
 Photographers, bear witness to and provide context for these injustices.
 Artists, donate your proceeds to bail funds and BLM organizations.
 Business owners, make your stances known.
 These are human beings, and each of their lives matters more than your audience or sales ever will.
 Whatever your craft, whatever your skin color, it's time to stand up and speak out.